School Board

 Secretary

-Commencing at NASHS as a school officer in 2008, Keely became the Manager Corporate Services at the school in 2011.
+Julie commenced at Newdegate Primary School as Registrar in 1997, returning to Albany in 2012 and becoming the Manager Corporate Services at Spencer Park Primary School in 2013.
+Julie moved to North Albany Senior High School at the beginning of 2024.
 This position oversees the management of the school’s facilities, finances, and non-teaching staff.
-Keely works strategically alongside the Principal and Executive team and is an integral part of the school’s leadership team.
-In collaboration with the Principal, Keely provides operational input to the development of the school’s workforce, business and marketing plans and oversees the school’s financial performance against the plans
+Julie works strategically alongside the Principal and Executive team and is integral to the school’s leadership team.
+In collaboration with the Principal, Julie provides operational input to the development of the school’s workforce and business and marketing plans and oversees the school’s financial performance against the plans.

-Keely sits on the School Board as its Executive Officer and provides consultancy and advice into financial planning and budgeting.
+Julie sits on the School Board as its Executive Officer, providing consultancy financial planning and budgeting advice.

 Perdita Beebe